yosemitebandit/setbot/readme.md

 #### next steps
-* consider adding skewed images
+* during data generation, skew and crop the images in strange ways
 * count correct features in evaluator
 * make one network for all 81 cards?
 * make sure the test set has an even distribution of classes (ala CIFAR-10)